Leclerc (tank): Fire control and observation

 The Leclerc tank features the HL 60 gunner's primary sight from SAGEM.
 The sight has two day channels; a direct one with ×3.3 and ×10 magnification (×14 in case of the UAE version) and a video channel with ×10 magnification.
 The thermal channel offers ×3 and ×10 magnifications.

 The Athos thermal imager has a detection range of 5000 m, can recognize targets at 2500 m and identify them at 2000 m.
 The laser range finder is of the Nd:YAG type.
 No emergency or auxiliary sights are mounted.

 The tank commander can observe the surroundings through 7 episcopes and the SFIM HL 70 stabilized panoramic sight.
 The HL 70 is equipped with a day channel at ×2.5 and ×10 magnification and a night channel with ×2.5 magnification.

 The UAE tropicalized Leclerc uses the improved HL 80 panoramic sight which features an electronic zoom ×2 and a laser range finder of the Nd:YAG type.
 The image intensifier is replaced by an Alis thermal imager.

 The Leclerc SXXI uses the HL 120 panoramic sight that incorporates an Iris thermal imager.

 Both sights are also equipped with a semi-auto tracker for target acquisition.
 The combination of the gunner's primary sight and commander's panoramic sight allows the Leclerc to operate in a hunter-killer mode.

 Protection

 Thermal signature

 A feature of the Hyperbar system used by the V8X1500 engine is that it does not emit visible smoke during acceleration, allowing to reduce the infrared signature of the tank.

-The exhaust temperature of the TM-307B gas turbine never exceeds 370°, whatever the engine speed.
+The exhaust temperature of the TM-307B gas turbine never exceeds 370 F, whatever the engine speed.